2StepsFr0mHell/playground-wuj99giv/tuto.md

 From there, we can start to list all the simple ideas we have to improve the bot and make it a bit less dumb.

-1. Ignore factories that don't produce any cyborgs
+- #1 Ignore factories that don't produce any cyborgs

 _They are useless (for now), and the cyborgs I'll use to take these factories (by fighting enemy or neutral cyborgs) will be lost._

-2. Use the factory where I have the most cyborgs to send troops from
+- #2 Use the factory where I have the most cyborgs to send troops from

 _We want to avoid sending too few troops (or even 0) every turn while there are dozens of cyborgs sleeping in an another factory._

-3. Focus on the closest factories first
+- #3 Focus on the closest factories first

 _We want to take new factories and start producing new cyborgs as soon as possible._

 These ideas seem simple enough to code.
 Idea #1 is one _if_ condition.
 Idea #2 is a search for a _max_.
-Idea #3 may a bit more complex for now so I'll implement the first two and keep this one in store.
+Idea #3 may a bit more complex for now so I'll implement the first two and keep the last one in store.

 It took me longer to write this than to code it.
 Let's submit!

 I'm promoted to Wood 2  🚀

 And already ranking in the top 10 of the Wood 2 league!
 That was easy, wasn't it?